-Designing for Excellence:

-is a systematic approach to achieve a targeted objective.
+Designing for Excellence is a systematic approach to achieve a targeted objective.

-represents targeted objectives or characteristics.
+X represents targeted objectives or characteristics.

 What are we designing for?
-DF(X) The Approach and/or Focus for DF(X) 6 Ease of Repair DF(M&S) Design for Maintenance and Serviceability Access Points Spare Parts and Tools 7 DF(P&L) Design for Packing & Logistics Product Protection Materials Cost 8 Circularity of Materials DF(S) Design for Sustainability End-of-Llfe Repurposing Reducing Waste in Operations 9 Use and Installation DF(C&M) Design for Customer Use and Market Acceptance Customer Interface Product Certifications Instructions and Manuals 10 Droduct Safety DF(C) Design for Compliance Acceptance by Regulatory Bodies Industry Standards
+DF(X) The Approach and/or Focus for DF(X) 6 DF(M&S) Design for Maintenance and Serviceability ☐ Ease of Repair ☐ Access Points ☐ Spare Parts and Tools 7 DF(P&L) Design for Packing & Logistics □ Product Protection □ Materials □ Cost 8 DF(S) Design for Sustainability ☐ Circularity of Materials ☐ End-of-LIfe Repurposing ☐ Reducing Waste in Operations 9 DF(C&M) Design for Reliability & Durability □ Use and Installation□ Customer Interface□ Product Certifications□ Instructions and Manuals DF(C) Design for Compliance ☐ Product Safety ☐ Acceptance by Regulatory Bodies ☐ Industry Standards